Rangers vs. Angels Player Props Betting Odds

-Player prop bet odds for Shohei Ohtani, Marcus Semien and others are available when the Los Angeles Angels host the Texas Rangers at Angel Stadium of Anaheim on Saturday (first pitch at 9:07 PM ET).
+Marcus Semien and Shohei Ohtani are two of the players with prop bets for the taking when the Texas Rangers and the Los Angeles Angels meet at Angel Stadium of Anaheim on Sunday (at 4:07 PM ET).

 Bet on this matchup or its props with DraftKings!